Edward Einhorn: Early life, education and career

 A native of Westfield, New Jersey, Einhorn graduated from Westfield High School, where he was an editor of the student newspaper Hi's Eye.
 He attended Johns Hopkins University, and he has a MA in Opera Writing from the Guildhall School of Music and Drama.
 In 1992, he cofounded the Untitled Theater Company No. 61 in New York with his older brother, David.
 He curated the Ionesco Festival in 2001 (Eugène Ionesco's complete works) and the Havel Festival in 2006 (Václav Havel's complete works).
-He currently also serves as the Artistic Director of the Rehearsal for Truth International Theater Festival, honoring Václav Havel.
+He currently also serves as the artistic director of the Rehearsal for Truth International Theater Festival, honoring Václav Havel.

 As a playwright

 As a playwright, Einhorn became known for his absurd comic style.
 One of his best-known plays is The Marriage of Alice B. Toklas by Gertrude Stein, a farce set at a fantasy marriage between Stein and Toklas.
 The show received a Critic's Pick from Jesse Green, then co-chief reviewer of The New York Times for its production at HERE Arts.
 It was also produced Off-West End at the Jermyn Street Theatre. at His other works include dramas on Jewish legends and a series of plays on neurological and neuroscientific topics — The Neurology of the Soul (on neuromarketing), The Boy Who Wanted to be a Robot (on Asperger syndrome), The Taste of Blue, (on synesthesia), Strangers (on Korsakoff syndrome), and Linguish (on aphasia).
 He adapted Lysistrata and Iphigenia in Aulis for modern audiences.
 In 2023, his play The Shylock and the Shakespeareans, a darkly humorous retelling of The Merchant of Venice, was produced at The New Ohio Theatre and received a rave review from Yair Rosenberg in The Atlantic.

-Adaptations include Do Androids Dream of Electric Sheep? by Philip K. Dick; The Lathe of Heaven, by Ursula Le Guin; and City of Glass, by Paul Auster.
+Adaptations include Do Androids Dream of Electric Sheep? by Philip K. Dick; The Left Hand of Darkness and The Lathe of Heaven, both by Ursula Le Guin; The Iron Heel, by Jack London; and City of Glass, by Paul Auster.
 He also translated and adapted Václav Havel's final play, The Pig, or Václav Havel's Hunt for a Pig, as well as translating Havel's one-act, Ela, Hela, and the Hitch.
 He also turned the existing fragments of Exagoge by Ezekiel the Tragedian into a play/opera/immersive Passover seder.